 Donee: Fundacion Amigos Contra El Cancer Infantil (FACCI)

 Location: Dominican Republic

 Donated Inventory: Cancer medicines, Penicillin, and medical supplies

-- Medicines were sent to Kenyatta National Hospital Children's Cancer Ward and Nyumbani Village in Nairobi, Kenya.
-Sent September 2013
+- Kenyatta National Hospital Children's Cancer Ward and Nyumbani Village - Kenya - 2013

 - Fundación Ayúdame a Vivir and the National Pediatric Oncology Unit - Guatemala - 2012